 It’s time for my annual harangue/plea/rant.

-I would like to help you avoid the harried hassle and diminished application quality that accompany rushed applications.
-Just to be clear: Rushed applications are started just a few weeks before the deadlines by applicants who cogitate, procrastinate, or just start thinking about applying late in the cycle.
-Instead follow the example of those many applicants who start their applications months before applying and who work steadily to complete them by their deadlines.
+I would like to help you avoid the stress, harried hassle, and diminished quality that accompany rushed applications.
+Just to be clear, rushed applications are ones that are started just a few weeks before the deadlines by applicants who cogitate, procrastinate, or just start thinking about applying late in the cycle.
+I encourage you to instead follow the example of those many applicants who start their applications months before applying and who work steadily to complete them by their deadlines.

 Those people are getting started now.

 My 28 years in this business have shown me that those who start the application process 9-12 months before they apply…